 Membership: Approximately 700

 Annual dues: $50 regular; $25 student; $75 supporting; $100 patron; $200 benefactor; $100 institution

 Purpose: HNA fosters communication and collaboration among historians of Northern European art from about 1350 to 1750.
 The organization holds an annual meeting and program in conjunction with the CAA Annual Conference; publishes, twice a year, the HNA Newletter and Review of Books and the online, open-access journal JHNA; and holds scholarly conferences every four years.

 Contact: President: Amy Golahny.
 Vice president: Paul Crenshaw.
 Administrator: Kristin Lohse Belkin, 23 South Adelaide Avenue, Highland Park, NJ 08904; phone/fax: 732-937-8394.
 Treasurer: Dawn Odell, Lewis and Clark College, 0615 SW Palatine Hill Road, Portland OR 97219-7899.

 Annual dues: $85

 Purpose: AICA/US promotes critical work in the field, helps ensure its methodological basis, creates permanent links among members through international meetings and exchange, and contributes to the international understanding of different cultures.
 The organization aims to protect and further art criticism as a profession in the United States and to act on behalf of the physical preservation and moral defense of works of art.
 AICA/US organizes frequent membership meetings in different parts of the country and abroad, as well as lectures and symposia, open to members and nonmembers.
-AICA/US also publishes a newsletter.
+The organization holds an annual awards ceremony honoring a variety of the best exhibitions nationally and, recently added, an awards category for the best critical writing.
 Membership is by application and invitation only.

 International Association of Word and Image Studies (IAWIS)